Azure/azure-sdk-for-net/sdk/resourcemanager/Azure.ResourceManager.Core/README.md

 Install-Package Azure.ResourceManager.Core -Version 1.0.0-beta.1
 ```

-### Prerequisites

-You'll need the following values to authenticate to Azure:

--   **Subscription ID**
--   **Client ID**
--   **Client Secret**
--   **Tenant ID**

-Detailed instructions on getting and setting these values is found in the [Prerequisites guide]<---(docs/Prerequisites.md)-->.

 ### Authenticate the Client

+The default option to create an authenticated client is to use `DefaultAzureCredential`, and there are several ways to authenticate with it.
+One option is using the [Azure CLI Login](https://docs.microsoft.com/cli/azure/authenticate-azure-cli), or via [Visual Studio](https://docs.microsoft.com/dotnet/api/overview/azure/identity-readme?view=azure-dotnet#authenticating-via-visual-studio).
+More information and different authentication approaches using Azure Identity can be found in [this document](https://docs.microsoft.com/dotnet/api/overview/azure/identity-readme?view=azure-dotnet).

-Once the environment is set up, create an authenticated client.
-Our default option is to use `DefaultAzureCredential` and create an `AzureResourceManagerClient`.
-Since all management APIs go through the same endpoint, you no longer need to create a new client for every resource type.
+Since all management APIs go through the same endpoint, in order to interact with Resources, only one top-level  `AzureResourceManagerClient` has to be created.

 To authenticate to Azure and create an ARM client, do the following: